Instance Metadata

 Insert Merge Strategies

-However, the behaviour of overwriting metadata can be configured individually for each functional role of the pattern.
+The behaviour of overwriting metadata can be configured individually for each functional role of the pattern.
 With the so-called merge strategy of a functional role, it is possible to change the behaviour when an instance is present.
 There are four different merge strategies:

 | Merge Strategy | Behaviour |